emergegaming/arcadex-rebuild/README.md

 1. IOS Safari: No fullscreen
 2. IOS Safari: Cannot disable pinch and zoom
-3. Desktop: Widescreen makes canvas extend beyond the top and bottom of screen (RESOLVABLE) 4  Desktop: Digger: Keyboard fire button is F1: F1 on Mac requires fn to be pressed.
+3. Desktop: Widescreen makes canvas extend beyond the top and bottom of screen (RESOLVABLE)
+4. Desktop: Digger: Keyboard fire button is F1: F1 on Mac requires fn to be pressed.
 Another key should be mapped (RESOLVABLE)
+5. HTTP Referer is not restricted (RESOLVABLE)
+6. [CSP Frame Ancestors](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/frame-ancestors) has not been set up in the Netlify Headers!!!
+(RESOLVABLE)
+7. Unframed viewing is currently allowed.
+Related to 6 (RESOLVABLE)

 Cheers!